 src2/dir2

 The key to lazy creation is passing a closure (in Groovy) or a Provider (in Kotlin) to the files() method.
-Your closure/provider simply needs to return a value of a type accepted by files(), such as List<File>, String, FileCollection, etc.
+Your closure or provider must return a value of a type accepted by files(), such as List<File>, String, or FileCollection.

-The following example demonstrates such iteration as well as how you can convert file collections to other types using the as operator or supported properties:
+The following example demonstrates such iteration.
+It also demonstrates how you can convert file collections to other types using the as operator (or supported properties):

 build.gradle.kts